rockNroll87q/pypixxlib_button_box_demo/README.md

 ## What should I do in my experiment?

 In order to use the code in your experiment, I created a short and easy to plugin version in which all the material needed is in a file.
+Steps are the following.

 Initialise the button box thread at the beginning of your code.

 ~~~